Boundedness questions for Calabi-Yau threefolds: Finding movable classes

-\begin{rem}If we know that the cubic hypersurface (defined by the cubic form) in $\P ^{\rho -1} (\R )$ has only one component and only singularities in codimension $>1$, then some part of the boundary of $\Movb (X)$ will have points on which the cubic form is strictly positive.
-The above argument with the volume then yields a contradiction unless there exist rigid non-movable surfaces on $X$.
+\begin{rem}If we know that the cubic hypersurface (defined by the cubic form) in $\P ^{\rho -1} (\R )$ has connected smooth locus, then some part of the boundary of $\Movb (X)$ will have points on which the cubic form is strictly positive.
+The above alternative argument with the volume then yields a contradiction unless there exist rigid non-movable surfaces on $X$.
 Here Corollary 0.2 is true without reference to $b_3 (X)$.
-Moreover, if the cubic hypersurface has two components and there are no rigid non-movable surfaces on $X$, then the same argument shows that the \Kahler cone must lie in one of the two cones corresponding to the `bounded' component of the hypersurface and that the hyperplane $c_2 =0$ does not cut this component --- in fact the relevant cone on the bounded component is then a subcone of $\Movb (X)$.\end{rem}
+Moreover, if the cubic hypersurface has two components and there are no rigid non-movable surfaces on $X$, then the same argument shows that the \Kahler cone must lie in one of the two cones corresponding to the `bounded' component of the cubic hypersurface and that the hyperplane $c_2 =0$ does not cut this component --- in fact the relevant cone on the bounded component is then a subcone of $\Movb (X)$.\end{rem}

 The rest of this paper is devoted to applying the above theory to the case of Picard number $\rho (X) =2$, and proving Theorem 0.3.
 In particular, when $b_2 (X) =2$ and the cubic and linear forms on $H^2 (X, \Z)$ are known, this implies that $b_3 (X)$ is bounded.